double16/linux-dev-workstation/CONTRIBUTING.md

 ### Create the VM

-You'll need to follow the instructions provided in this [Packer GitHub issue](https://github.com/Azure/packer-azure/issues/201) to create a VM based on the VHD image.
+You'll need to follow the instructions provided in this [Packer GitHub issue](https://github.com/Azure/packer-azure/issues/201) to create a VM based on the image.